edugrutz/peptomine/README.md

 ## 📘 Project Overview

-PeptoMine is a computational tool designed to mine and identify potential therapeutic peptides from metagenomic datasets.
+PeptoMiner is a computational tool designed to mine and identify potential therapeutic peptides from metagenomic datasets.
 It streamlines the discovery process by integrating preprocessing, translation, peptide prediction, and annotation into a single automated pipeline, implemented using **Nextflow**.

 ## 📦 Input